TobiasPankner/Gleam-giveaway-bot/README.md

 ## Running the script
 After the setup above is completed, close all Chrome windows and start the script (`python giveaway_bot.py`).
 Now the bot will fetch urls from "http://gleamlist.com" and, if you configured it, from "https://www.reddit.com/r/giveaways/".

+**On first start:**
-Next, a browser window should open.
+A browser window should open.
 Here you have to login with your various accounts.
 For this, first click on any visit action like the one below.
-Finish the action and fill in the required details.
-This only has to be done once.
+Next, finish the action and fill in the required details.

 ![Register](https://imgur.com/4tsJj6U.png)